 - 14. Turn on the gas supply at the manual gas valve. - 15.
-Turn on power at source. - 16.
+Turn the power switch to the "ON" position. - 16.
 Adjust the temperature set point on the control panel of the SMART SYSTEM control module to the desired water temperature so the appliance will call for heat. - 17.
 Check burner performance by cycling the system while you observe burner response.
 The burner should ignite promptly.
 Flame pattern should be stable.
 Turn system off and allow burner to cool, then cycle burner again to ensure proper ignition and flame characteristics.